-Consistent with our Catholic mission, it is the policy of Niagara University that there shall be no discrimination against any individual in educational or employment opportunities because of race, gender, national origin, religious preference, sexual orientation, status as a veteran or disability.
-Also, there shall be no discrimination because of age except in compliance with requirements of retirement plans or state and federal laws and guidelines.
+Consistent with our Catholic mission, it is the policy of Niagara University that there shall be no discrimination against any individual in educational or employment opportunities because of sex, sexual orientation, race, color, creed, national origin, age, marital status, Vietnam Era or disabled veteran status, disability, predisposing genetic characteristic, or other categories protected by law.
+Also, there shall be no discrimination based on age, although the university shall abide by state and federal laws, regulations, and guidelines with regard to retirement plans and bona fide occupational qualifications.
 Furthermore, the university maintains an affirmative action program in order to promote equal employment opportunities and to ensure nondiscrimination in all educational programs and activities.
 All programs that implement this policy are reviewed on an annual basis.
 For purposes of this affirmative action policy, the term "employment opportunities" applies to all regular full- and part-time positions.
 Temporary student positions (i.e., those temporary positions awarded to students because of their status as students on a school-year basis or less) are not considered "employment opportunities" for purposes of this policy.